aws-samples/s3-fast-list/README.md

 | 100 | 2024-01-01T09:47:50Z | 2024-01-01T09:49:32Z | 102 |
 | 1000 | 2024-01-01T10:17:59Z | 2024-01-01T10:18:31Z | 32 |

-All tests running on a m6i.8xlarge Amazon EC2 instance
+- All tests running on a m6i.8xlarge Amazon EC2 instance
+- Duration stands for overall list time only, metadata export time is not included.

 ## Blogs